Ceelog/phpdoc-zh/src/book/luasandbox.md

 Lua functions inherently return a list of results.
-So on success, this method returns an <span class="type">array</span> containing all of the values returned by Lua, with <span class="type">integer</span> keys starting from zero.
+So on success, this method returns an <span class="type">array</span> containing all of the values returned by Lua, with <span class="type">int</span> keys starting from zero.
 Lua may return no results, in which case an empty array is returned.

 ### 参数

-`...`
+`args`
 Arguments passed to the function.

 ### 返回值